Skip to:

 Overview

-Dr Sabrina Germain is a Reader in Healthcare Law and Policy and the Associate Dean for Equality Diversity and Inclusion at the City Law School.
+Sabrina Germain is a Professor in Healthcare Law and Policy and the Associate Dean for Equality Diversity and Inclusion at the City Law School.
 She is also a member of City University’s Centre for Healthcare Innovation Research (CHIR), the co-lead of the Health and Equity Lab, and a member of the Medical Law Review editorial advisory board.

 Her research calls attention to the importance of justice in healthcare law and policy.
-Dr Germain looks at these themes at a systemic (theories of justice in law and policy focusing on questions of distributive justice), meso/organisational (the role of medical professionals in resource allocation and policy making) and micro level (barriers and inequalities faced by marginalised groups in accessing formal healthcare).
+Prof. Germain looks at these themes at a systemic (theories of justice in law and policy focusing on questions of distributive justice), meso/organisational (the role of medical professionals in resource allocation and policy making) and micro level (barriers and inequalities faced by marginalised groups in accessing formal healthcare).
 In recent years, she has focused and been recognised for her expertise on inequalities in healthcare relating to race and gender diversity.

-Currently Dr Germain focuses on 3 research projects.
+Currently Prof. Germain focuses on 3 research projects.
 1) She examines regulatory models to provide an alternative framework for a more equitable allocation of healthcare resources for NHS England (with G Veronesi (Bristol); 2) She explores how telemedical abortion has impacted people who traditionally find it most difficult to access healthcare in Great Britain: racialised people and LGBTQ+ people (with EC Romanis (Durham)); 3) She looks at practical and innovative solutions using legal design to foster a better implementation of socio-economic reproductive and sexual rights in Nepal (with A Allbon (City) and M Malagodi (Warwick)).

 Shaping the world through research with Dr Sabrina Germain